Bourland in North Texas and Indian Territory During the Civil War: Fort Cobb, Fort Arbuckle & the Wichita Mountains

 Reviews by Patricia Adkins-Rochette Home

-Question: Why did the residents of Indian Territory who were rich and politically well connected have no problems crossing Red River between 1861-1865 while the poor were starving and freezing in mud huts on the North bank of Red River?
+Question: Why did the residents of Indian Territory who were rich and politically well-connected had no problems crossing Red River between 1862-1865 while the poor were starving and freezing in mud huts on the North bank of Red River begging for food?

 This question is addressed in two sections of this web page.

-1) What are proofs that passports were required to cross Red River?
+1) What proof that passports were required to cross Red River from Indian Territory do we have?

 1) Proofs that passports were required to cross Red River.